andreweinkoetz/foodo-backend/README.md

-# express-oauth2-skeleton
+# Foodo backend

 ## What is this repository for?

 This repository provides a skeleton api that you can fork to quick-start your own express app!

-Find the corresponding react-oauth2-skeleton (here)[https://github.com/andrelandgraf/react-oauth2-skeleton].
+Find the corresponding react frontend [here](https://github.com/andrelandgraf/foodo-frontend).

 ## Getting started